Class of 2024

 High School Affiliated to Shanghai Jiao Tong University, Shanghai

-I am a junior majoring in mathematics with a minor in philosophy.
-I live in Knott Hall.
+I am a senior majoring in mathematics with a minor in scientific computing and an interest in the philosophy of mathematics.

-In the summer of 2021, I interned at Xiaomi Technology and researched Waymo’s autonomous driving technology on a systems scale, understanding how different systems interact.
-I also interned as an Assistant Project Coordinator under the Administrative Office of the Shanghai Isaac Stern International Violin Competition (SISIVC) hosted by the Shanghai Symphony Orchestra.
-In the summer of 2022, I participated in mathematics research on campus with two graduate students.
-I researched bounded functions and determinantal inequalities in minors of totally positive matrices using Plücker relations and planar bicolored graphs.
+In Fall 2020, due to COVID-19 and related issues, we were arranged to study at The Beijing Center at UIBE.
+The next summer, I interned at Xiaomi Technology and researched Waymo’s autonomous driving technology on a systems scale.
+I also interned as an Assistant Project Coordinator under the Administrative Office of the Shanghai Isaac Stern International Violin Competition hosted by the Shanghai Symphony Orchestra.

+I am also continuing my passion for classical music and art at Notre Dame.
+I have played first chair alto saxophone in Concert Band, and I am taking flute lessons and figure skating lessons.
 I am grateful for the opportunities that Notre Dame has to offer.
-I am looking forward to making progress and breakthroughs in research.
+I look forward to making progress and breakthroughs in research.

 Yutong (Tom) Zhang